Creating Routine with Newborn Twins

 Your pediatrician, lactation consultant or GP will let you know for sure.
 However, in most cases your newborn twins should be eating no less than ever 2.5 hours.
 This is why you will likely have to wake them to feed them.
 And here in lies the opportunity to create an ideal routine for your family.

 By feeding them at or around the same time, you ensure they are full at the same time.

 So, they sleep at the same time.
 Just by ensuring each twin is fed at approximately the same time, everything else will flow more effortlessly.
 There will still be 2 diapers to change and 2 baths to give.
 But, you will have more time to learn how to tell them apart!
 And, the predictability of your day will give you at least a bit of grounding.

 Because each family is unique and all circumstances are different, there are many ways to approach this.
 Those who are feeding at the breast/chest have different options than those bottle feeding.
 Those who are pumping have another task to incorporate as well.

 Bottle fed twins can both be fed at the same time easily if you have an available partner, postpartum doula or other support person.
 It wont take long before they are taking their meals on their own with little to know support at all.
 If you are pumping to fill the bottles, this support is key to successful routines.

 Tandem nursing is an option for having both babies eat at the same time.
 It can be overwhelming in the moment and is a real test for those sensitive to touch.
 It is also more to track at one time if your keeping a feeding journal.

-If you choose to feed to feed at different times, or simply do not have a choice.
-Feed one immediately after the other.
+If you choose to feed at different times, or simply do not have a choice, feed one immediately after the other.

 Sprout is a popular choice among our clients!